 Growth to other areas

 Neutralization of living organisms in water is not restricted to BWTS and shipping only.
-Agriculture, the leisure industry (swimming water), drinking water and the (shell)fishing industry face similar challenges.
-This is also the focus area of our Micro-biological lab (link).
+Other industries like agriculture, the flower bulb industry, the leisure industry (swimming water), and the shell-fish and fishing industry face similar challenges.
+This is also the focus area of our Micro-biological lab.